 Solitaire beats Bond at gin rummy.
-This makes her one of the few people to ever beat James Bond at a card game, much less at anything, in either the books or movies.
+This makes her one of the few people to ever beat James Bond at anything, much less a card game, in either the books or movies.

 The sweet boat chase.
 It was so spectacular with its high speed racing and big jumps over land that it was mentioned in the Guinness Book of Records for years after for longest boat jumps even after the technical distances were surpassed.

 After dispatching Tee-Hee on the train with surprising ease, Bond cozies up to Solitaire in their compartment.
 However, the camera reveals Baron Samedi sitting on the front end of the engine, bellowing a deep booming laugh.
 Close-up on his face, as the theme song kicks back on for the end credits.